 Timely – Although not specified in the brief above, the request has been made for the data to be migrated before the user training can take place.
-Therefore finding out when that training is scheduled means you can set the timeline for this work.
+Finding out when that training is scheduled means you can set the timeline for this work.
 In addition, you want to minimise the time between creating the spreadsheets, and starting to use the new CRM.
 Therefore, it is important that the data migration takes place within an anticipated time-frame.

 What do you get with OpenCRM?

 Unrivalled customer support?
 2TB of storage per account?
 Data held in EU?
 It's the sort of stuff we think you should be able to take for granted, but which you won't necessarily get from our competitors.find out more

 This is just one example of a task that your CRM manager will need to look after from start to finish.
-Other items will often include the following –
+Other items are likely to include –

 Customer-facing documents such as sales PDFs or email templates will need setting up and designing.
 This ensures that the tone and message of your brand is accurately captured within the system.
 If you have email templates that cover most standard scenarios, you have a huge timesaver on your hands.
 Sales people don’t need to type out long emails, and you can be sure that the wording of those emails suits your business.
 After all, for some companies, brand and brand awareness is a key selling point of their whole personality.

-Organising Training – The system is only ever as good as the people using it.
-Therefore your CRM manager will need to figure out who needs training on what, when they are available, and what infrastructure needs to be put in place to carry out the training.
+The system is only ever as good as the people using it.
+Therefore, your CRM manager will need to figure out who needs training on what, when they are available, and what infrastructure needs to be put in place to carry out the training.
 If your team do not have adequate training, they will be constantly at battle with a system they don’t fully understand.
 For the sake of a small investment, this does feel like false economy.